nbos/cont-arith-code/README.md

 distributions on domain `i64`, where each integer gets a bin with a
 $\pm$`0.5: f64` width around it.

-The optimality of code lengths for data-sets encoded with Gaussians varies (`cargo run` to see) but decoding is consistently successful.
+The optimality of code lengths for integer datasets encoded with `Gaussian` varies, but is consistently within either a few bits (for small sets) or a few percents (for large sets) of the theoretical best.
+Run `cargo run` to see.